 IV.
 AP in Physics

-Answer: While a few medical schools will accept the AP credit on its own, many will strongly recommend or require that you supplement any AP with advanced courses.
-If Princeton granted you 2 units of AP based on your scores on your AP or IB exams, then we strongly recommend that you take one semester of a more advanced Physics course while in college, to satisfy medical schools’ requirements.
+Answer: While some medical schools will accept the AP credit on its own, many will strongly recommend or require that you supplement any AP with advanced courses.
+If Princeton granted you 2 units of AP based on your scores on your AP or IB exams, then we strongly recommend that you take one semester that builds on your Physics foundation to satisfy medical schools’ requirements.
 You do not need to repeat introductory Physics by taking 101-102 or 103-104.
 Possible course selections for your one term of more advanced Physics include AST 204 (Astronomy), CHM 305 (The Quantum World), or CHM 306 (Physical Chemistry).
 While these courses are not taught through the Physics Department, their content includes sufficient Physics.
-Also, please note, for those students with AP in Chemistry, you’re not done after taking Orgo and Biochem; we advise you to take a more advanced Chemistry course after Orgo and Biochem, just one term.
+BSE students might not take courses that specifically list a Physics prerequisite; in this case, we recommend that they consult with BSE advisers to determine which of their courses build on introductory Physics in case medical schools question their preparation.
+Also, please note for those students with AP in Chemistry, you’re not done after taking Orgo and Biochem; we advise you to take a more advanced Chemistry course after Orgo and Biochem, just one term.

 V. Biology Requirement